trebb/untouch/README.md

 It has been devoloped on a Kawai NV10 hybrid piano, but can be expected to work on the CA78 and CA98 digital pianos as well.

+## Design decisions

+- Boot up faster than the piano mainboard.

+- On startup, always load registration 0.
+Never be outside a registration.

+- No input menus, only short key sequences.

+- Switch off the display whenever possible.

+- Lower default metronome volume.